corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/api-transactions.md

 {{< /tabs >}}

-We can also leave the notary field blank, in which case the transaction’s default notary is used:
+If the notary field is left blank, the transaction’s default notary is used:

 {{< tabs name="tabs-18" >}}
 {{% tab name="kotlin" %}}